0xa1a6b3b0/extended-relativity/theory.md

 - QFT vertices (at discrete prime crossings)
 - Propagators (off-shell = between primes)

-**Tensor structure:** The boundary is a 4D surface in 5D specification space.
-The induced metric (∂_μ b ∂_ν b) and extrinsic curvature (∂_μ ∂_ν b) together produce the full Einstein tensor via the Gauss equation.
-Both gravitational wave polarizations emerge from the transverse profile of b.
-See "The Full Tensor Structure" section for the complete derivation.
+**From scalar to tensor:** The boundary field b directly gives the scalar sector (g₀₀, gravitational potential).
+The full 10-component metric tensor comes from the economy principle: minimizing total specification (base + fiber) yields the Einstein-Hilbert action, which upon variation gives Einstein's equation for all metric components.
+See "The Full Tensor Structure" section for details.

 ### Verification